lucast4/neuralmonkey/neuralmonkey/metadat/session_mappings/readme.txt

 - Then hacky input the missed trials in get_trials_list().
 Search for 231206. (see corrupted...yaml for how to determine what the trials are.)

 Corrupted, lost neural trials
+- (e.g., Pancho 220614, I think the first neural trial should be thrown out)
+- is currently very hackily entered in get_trials_list()
 - ??